Tiberriver256/azure-devops-node-api/project-management/task-tracking/done.md

     - Define priority of methods within each API client
     - Identify top 5-7 methods per client
     - Document common use cases
   - Notes: Created comprehensive API Priority Matrix with prioritized methods for all major API clients.
 Conducted a meeting with the development team to gather input and validate priorities.
 The matrix includes common use cases, complexity ratings, integration patterns, and a visual diagram of API relationships.
 This will guide documentation efforts to focus on the most important methods first.

+- [x] **Work Item Tracking API Documentation** (@Casey, @Riley, Completed: Mar 29)
+  - Description:
+    - Document top 5 methods with parameters and return values
+    - Create essential code examples
+    - Document common errors
+  - Notes: Created comprehensive documentation for the Work Item Tracking API, including detailed method references for getWorkItem, getWorkItems, createWorkItem, updateWorkItem, and queryByWiql.
+Added practical examples for each method, common error scenarios, and performance recommendations.
+Created a complete tutorial demonstrating how to build a Work Item Manager that handles all aspects of work item interactions.
+Documentation follows the API Priority Matrix to focus on the most commonly used methods first.